pvasek/kudu-wiki/Azure-Site-Extensions.md

 An extension installed from the gallery can contain install/uninstall scripts.
 To use this, simply include an install.cmd and/or uninstall.cmd at the root of your extension.
 You can find an example [here](https://github.com/ligershark/AzureJobs/tree/dcaa9ad748e00667e8aca70ce2cb1c8e6ef6797a/ImageCompressor.Job/SiteExtension) (taken from the Image Compressor extension).

+## Understanding what could go wrong with xdt transforms

+There are several categories of issues that could cause things to not work, and it's very important to understand this difference in order to be successful with XDTs.

+### Invalid XDT

+If your applicationhost.xdt is not valid, the XDT transform operation will fail.
+This could happen if you have malformed XML, or if you are incorrectly using XDT concepts like `xdt:Transform` attributes.

+When that happens, you will see an error in the XDT log (see debugging section below).

+### Valid XDT that doesn't do what you want it to

+Here, your XDT file is valid, but it does not modify your applicationhost.config in the way that you expect.
+The XST syntax can be tricky, and it can take a few tries to get it right (looking at [samples](https://github.com/projectkudu/kudu/wiki/Xdt-transform-samples) often helps!

+To diagnose this kind of issues, look at the generated applicationhost.config (see next section), and see if it has what you expect.

+### Transform does what you expect, but applicationhost.config semantic is not what you expect

+Here, the transform does exactly what you ask it to, and therefore the generated applicationhost.config looks exactly the way you intended.

+However, that applicationhost.config does not work as you expect, possibly due to misunderstanding of the application.config schema.

+It's important to note that **these issues have nothing to do with XDT transforms**.
+They  are pure applicationhost.config issues, much like you'd see on your local IIS.

 ## Debugging private Extensions

 #### Finding your applicationhost.config